MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 :::image type="content" source="images/hub-uefi-config-settings.png" alt-text="Screenshot showing Components and Advanced settings to turn on or turn off.":::

+For settings descriptions, see [SEMM UEFI settings reference](surface-it-toolkit-semm-uefi-settings.md).

 ### Simultaneous Multi-Threading (SMT)

 Commonly known as hyperthreading in Intel processors, SMT allows a single physical CPU core to execute multiple threads concurrently.
 This can improve performance in multi-threaded applications.
 However, there are specific scenarios where you might want to control the SMT setting.